 I began my professional career in 1991 as a third grade teacher in Solon, Ohio, after graduating from John Carroll University with a Bachelor of Arts degree in Elementary Education.
 I taught at the elementary level for nine years before leaving to teach full-time at the university.
 Upon completion of my Masterâ¹s Degree in Literacy Studies at John Carroll, I was invited to teach literature and language arts courses there in 1996 and 1997.
 I began my doctoral work at Kent State University in 1997.
 As a doctoral student, I served as both a Graduate Assistant and a Teaching Fellow.
 During my tenure as a doctoral candidate, I was awarded a University Fellowship for the 2001-2002 academic year.
-I have been on the full-time faculty at Kent for two years.
 In 2010 I was awarded Kent State’s Distinguished Teaching Award.
 I currently teach in the C&I, MCED, and ECED programs.

 B.A. in Elementary Education, John Carroll University, , M.A. in Literacy Studies, John Carroll University, and , Ph.D in Curriculum and Instruction, Kent State University